Ice2Faith/ComputerGraphics/README.md

 a thrid-dimention Computer Graphics demo base on VC6 MFC

 # Using for:
-build for student(or for instreating) of study computer graphics to reference.
+build for student(or for who be interested in) of study computer graphics to reference.

 # Declare
 Be named that Ice2Faith or Ugex.Savelar all is me.